California State House

 The California State Assembly is the lower house of the California State Legislature, the upper house being the California State Senate.
 The Assembly convenes, along with the State Senate, at the California State Capitol in Sacramento.

-The Assembly consists of 80 members, with each member representing at least 465,000 people.
-Due to a combination of the state's large population and a legislature that has not been expanded since the ratification of the 1879 Constitution,[1] the Assembly has the largest population-per-representative ratio of any state lower house and second largest of any legislative lower house in the United States after the federal House of Representatives.
+Neither house has been expanded since the ratification of the 1879 Constitution,[1] and each of the 80 members represent at least 465,000 people, more than any other state lower house,[citation needed] and second largest of any lower house in the United States after the federal House of Representatives.[citation needed]

 Leadership